-- All classes have two hours of PE timetables each week, where they make use of the playground/hall to deliver high quality activities and structured PE lessons. - All children will have a balance between indoor and outdoor PE, through the use of the two indoor halls and playground facilities. - Through high quality planning provided through Derby SSP, our Qualified Sports Coach delivers engaging PE lessons, and supports staff with their confidence when delivering PE. - > Swimming lessons are provided to all year 4 children by qualified swimming instructors. - > Additional swimming lessons are provided to Year 6 children in the summer term. - The Sports Coach regularly provides additional opportunities for extending the PE Curriculum through lunchtime and afterschool sports clubs. - Through the Derby City Schools Sport Partnership link, the children are all given regular opportunities to participate in outer school competitive sporting activities. - ➤ PE has been carefully mapped throughout the school, with a clear focus on the progression of skills across year groups.
+- All classes have two hours of PE timetables each week, where they make use of the playground/hall to deliver high quality activities and structured PE lessons. - All children will have a balance between indoor and outdoor PE, through the use of the two indoor halls and playground facilities. - Through high quality planning provided through Derby SSP, our qualified Sports Coach delivers engaging PE lessons, and supports staff with their confidence when delivering PE. - Swimming lessons provided to all year 4 children by qualified swimming instructors. - Additional swimming lessons provided to Year 6 children in the summer term.

-5. Outcomes

-From each PE lesson, we expect to see three main outcomes:

-- The children's thought processes during the lesson (head).

-- Their sportsmanship (heart).

-- Their skill level ability (hands).
+- The Sports Coach regularly provide additional opportunities for extending the PE curriculum through lunchtime and afterschool sports clubs. - Through the Derby City Schools Sport Partnership link, the children are all given regular opportunities to participate in outer school competitive sporting activities. - PE has been carefully mapped throughout the school, with a clear focus on the progression of skills across year groups. - 5.
+Outcomes - From each PE lesson, we expect to see three main outcomes: the children's thought processes during the lesson (head), their sportsmanship (heart) and their skill level ability (hands).